 On the day of surgery, a small incision is made in the cornea and the Visian ICL is inserted between the iris, the colored part of your eye, and your natural lens.
 Dr. Shin will place numbing eye drops in your eyes, so you won’t feel any pain.

 The complete Visian ICL procedure typically takes 10 minutes per eye.
-Most patients experience vision improvement immediately following the surgery, with even better vision the next day.
+Most patients experience vision improvement immediately following the surgery, with an even better vision the next day.

 Since the Visian ICL procedure is an outpatient surgery, patients leave our facility the same day as the procedure to recover at home.